What is ECC Romania and was it founded?

 How is ECC Romania funded?

 ECC Romania is cofunded by the European Commission and the Romanian Government, through the National Authority for Consumers’ Protection.
-ECC Romania receives logistic support from the Romanian Association for Consumers’ Protection (APC Romania).
+ECC Romania functions inside the National Authority for Consumers’ Protection.